nbanmp/ethereumctf/readme.md

  - Provide access to the running blockchain to teams and admins.
 Provide a simple geth command to connect to it.
    - https://github.com/ethereum/go-ethereum/wiki/Setting-up-private-network-or-local-cluster#private-network
    - Also need to run geth so it is available on a port
+   - Just run a bootnode and provide the right url
+   - STATUS: Bootnode runs, now integrate with CTFd.